 Child sex-assault suspect faces 101 counts in Cambria County court

 Oct.
-20—An Upper Yoder Township man was ordered on Wednesday to stand trial on 101 sex-related counts, accused of assaulting a now-13-year-old girl over several years, authorities said.
+21—An Upper Yoder Township man was ordered on Wednesday to stand trial on 101 sex-related counts, accused of assaulting a now-13-year-old girl over several years, authorities said.

 Charles Eric Hoogenboom, 46, of the 1000 block of Coon Ridge Road, appeared for a preliminary hearing before District Judge Susan Gindlesperger, of Stonycreek Township.